-The 25° method should be applied in situations where the extension is going to be situated directly opposite a window on an adjacent neighbouring property which is to be assessed.
-This method involves a section which should be drawn from a view at right angles to the direction faced by the window which is to be assessed.
-On this section, a line should be drawn from the mid-point of the existing lowest window which is to be assessed, 25° to the horizontal, towards the extension.
+This method involves drawing a section in a plane perpendicular to each affected window within the adjacent neighbouring property.
+On this section, a line should be drawn from the centre of the existing lowest window which is to be assessed, 25° to the horizontal, towards the extension.
 If the entirety of the extension is situated below the 25° line then the level of daylight received by that window would not be adversely affected.

-In circumstances where the 25° method is not satisfied, it will be for the Planning Authority to make a judgement on the degree of impact upon the adjacent neighbouring property and whether or not further information will be required.
+In circumstances where the 25° method is not satisfied, it will be for the Council's Planning Authority to make a judgement on the degree of impact upon the adjacent neighbouring property and whether or not further information will be required.